schwebels/bonniethiel/content/post/2021-09-15-covid19deaths/index.markdown

 ```

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-14-1.png" width="672" />
-This chart shows that across the states the proportion of deaths due to covid19 is higher in Males.
+This chart shows that across the states the proportion of deaths due to covid19 is generally a bit higher in Males.
 I will look at the male/female difference in death rate in another post

-*HINT* pull the lower right frame sideways to make it bigger
+*HINT* if the chart is squeezed into the viewer box, pull the lower right frame sideways to make it bigger

 to export the plot to a file - change to your path using code like this:
 CovidStates %>%